bitrise-io/devcenter/_articles/en/reviews/approving-pull-request-builds.md

 ![](/img/waiting-for-approval-2.png)

 To approve and run the build, click the `Approve and Run Build` button.
-Clicking `Review` opens the forked branch on the website of your git hosting provider.
+Clicking `Review` opens the Pull Request on the website of your git hosting provider.